Toggle mobile menu visibility

 • Understand the requirements and procedures of safer recruitment.

-• Be able to develop setting appropriate paperwork to support the recruitment and appointment process.
+• Develop appropriate paperwork to support the recruitment and appointment process.

 Training provider: Safer

-Target Audience: Childminders, Early years settings, Out of school clubs, Committee members
+Target Audience: Childminders, Early years settings, Out of school settings, Committee members

 Cost: £ Fully funded